matrix-org/matrix-spec/content/client-server-api/modules/rich_replies.md

 {{% boxes/note %}}
 {{% changed-in v="1.13" %}}
-In previous versions of the specification, rich replies could include a fallback representation of the original message message in the `body` (using a prefix sequence) and `formatted_body` (using a custom HTML element) for clients that do not support rich replies.
+In previous versions of the specification, rich replies could include a fallback representation of the original message in the `body` (using a prefix sequence) and `formatted_body` (using a custom HTML element) for clients that do not support rich replies.
 This is no longer the case, but clients SHOULD still remove this fallback before rendering the event.

 To strip the fallback on the `body`, the client should iterate over each